Child in Care Reviews

 It is important for the IRO to have a collaborative relationship with the social workers and their managers.

-Where there is evidence of poor practice, the IRO should, wherever practicable, address these issues through the normal channels, contacting the social worker's manager and where necessary the Independent Review Unit Manager.
+Where there is evidence of poor practice, the IRO should, wherever practicable, address these issues through the normal channels, contacting the social worker's manager and where necessary the Independent Review Service or Team Manager.

 15. Conflict Resolution